5 questions heading into Tuesday’s Democratic primaries

 Sanders is in a tough position, but he’s made one noteworthy addition to his coalition — Latinos, who powered Sanders to wins in California and Nevada.
 Latino voters tend to be younger, and Sanders’ support is largely youthful.
 But some Democratic Latinos are also angry at the heavy pace of deportations under the Obama administration.

 Biden has taken steps to make up for that.
 Last night he joined Sanders in a pledge to suspend deportations for his first 100 days.
-Three of the four states voting Tuesday have sizable Latino populations, and Florida, heavy with Cuban immigrants, may be an especially bad match for Sanders, a self-described democratic socialist.
+Three of the four states scheduled to vote Tuesday have sizable Latino populations, and Florida, heavy with Cuban immigrants, may be an especially bad match for Sanders, a self-described democratic socialist.

 WILL TUESDAY BE CONCLUSIVE?